-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India including Ind.
-AS specified undersection 133 of the Act of the state of affairs (financial position) of the company as at31st March 2018 and its profit and loss account (financial performanceincluding other comprehensive Income)its cash flow and the changes in equity for the yearended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the AccountingStandards and other accounting principles generally accepted in India of the state ofaffairs of the Company as at 31st March 2020 and its profit and its cash flows for theyear ended on that date.

 Emphasis of Matters

 a) We draw attention to the Note 30 to the financial statement for a demand of Rs734.06 Lacs excluding interest and penalty under section 142 of the Custom Act 1962.Custom department freeze/attached the various assets and bank accounts against the saidrecovery.
 Based on legal Opinion obtained the company is of the view that said demandcontesting.
 Provision has been considered by the management in these financial statements.Our opinion is not qualified in respect of this matter.

 b) We draw attention to the Note 30 to the financial statement for a demand of Rs1035.05 Lacs including the interest and penalty under MVAT.
 In line with film industryconsensus the Company is of the opinion that there are no grounds for levying VAT Basedon legal Opinion obtained; the company is of the view that said demand contesting.
 Henceno provision has been considered by the management in these financial statements.
 Ouropinion is not qualified in respect of this matter.